sky-api-com/bare-metal-saas-infrastructure/README.md

 ## Roadmap

 1) Generate and store certificates in Vault.
 Apply certificates on existing API.
 2) Run workloads on nomad servers, including persistance on bare-metal.
-Deploy and update cluster automatically.
+Deploy and update cluster automatically. \
+3) Aggregate logs and make buckups.